darul75/personal-blog/posts/2015/2015-09-08_functional-programming.md

 # Intro

-Javascript can be imperative but you can think of it with a functional approach.

-Functions are like other objects, and can be passed by arguments, returned or partially applied (curry..).
+"Functions are like other objects, and can be passed by arguments, returned or partially applied (curry..).
 With this approach, we try to not express code as a suite of instructions but as transformations to apply to input data.
 We can create complex transformations by compositions.

 Function have to be "pure", meaning they can not change their external environment and must always return the same result when we apply same arguments.
 Variables are immutable, you may not change it in a loop by instance.
 Function playing with external world are specific and can not be used to replace a pure function.

 A side effect introduces a dependency between the global state of the system and the behaviour of a function.
 Consider a function that reads and returns the value of a global variable.
 If some other code can modify that global variable, then the result of a particular application of our function depends on the current value of the global variable.
 The function has a side effect, even though it never modifies the variable itself.

 Purity makes the job of understanding code easier.
-The behaviour of a pure function does not depend on the value of a global variable, or the contents of a database, or the state of a network connection.
+The behaviour of a pure function does not depend on the value of a global variable, or the contents of a database, or the state of a network connection."

 # First class function